 Walt made it very clear in his discussions with Potter that he wanted no pesticides used in the parks.
 To that end, Potter was sure to only use natural insect repellents, one of which was liquid garlic.
 Mosquitoes can’t stand the smell of garlic, so it made perfect sense to use garlic extract in the form of a spray to deter mosquitos from coming into areas of the parks.
 To this day, garlic extract is sprayed all around the parks in such small amounts that humans can’t detect it, but mosquitos stay far away from it.

-Are you surprised by Disney’s tactics to keep mosquitos from feasting on its happy, thrill-seeking Guests?
+Are you surprised by Disney’s tactics to keep mosquitos from feasting on its happy Disney park Guests?